 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about the Foundation School of Autism.

 Off campus field trips are not practical because students would need one-on-one support, but in a typical school year, students at the Foundation School of Autism participate in many on-site learning opportunities.
 Examples include the traveling company of the Magik Theatre, a rodeo event with Cowboy Mike and a team of rodeo clowns, and animal interactions with wildlife experts.

 In North Texas, the Foundation School of Autism—Plano opened in August 2021 on the same model as the San Antonio campus.

 The Foundation School of Autism is part of the ResponsiveEd charter management organization.
 Founded in 1998, ResponsiveEd also operates a network of dropout recovery and prevention schools, including two in San Antonio, Premier High School—San Antonio Ingram and Premier High School—San Antonio Windcrest.
-ResponsiveEd also operates the Founders Classical Academy network of classical education charter schools, including Founders Classical Academy of Schertz located northeast of San Antonio.
+ResponsiveEd also operates the Founders Classical Academy network of classical education charter schools, including Founders Classical Academy of Schertz located northeast of San Antonio, and Founders Classical Academy Virtual.
 The enrollment area for the Foundation School of Autism—and all ResponsiveEd schools—covers the entire state of Texas.

 Charter Moms Chats